 What does it mean to be a Hawkeye?

 At the University of Iowa, students, staff, faculty, and community members are joined together in a unique and tight-knit community.
-Our community embraces our core values of diversity, equity, and inclusion while continuing to protect academic freedom and promote free expression.
+Our community embraces our core values while continuing to protect academic freedom and promote free expression.
 These goals are embodied in the IOWA Challenge, and illustrate what it means to be a true Hawkeye.
 We excel as individuals and also as a community.
 We stretch ourselves to experience new, unfamiliar things.
 We engage in innovative activities and coursework that make a difference in people’s lives and help shape our community.
 We choose to work hard, to be the best versions of ourselves, and to hold ourselves—and each other—accountable for our actions.
 Finally, we know that while we are here to serve each other, when we leave, we are prepared to serve the world.
 This is what it means to be a Hawkeye.

 The Code of Student Life